stratacommons/stratacommons.github.io/docs/organizer_admin_faq/form_b.md

 ---
-title: Form B and Form F creation
+title: Form B and Form F document support.
 nav_order:
 parent: Organizer Admin FAQ
 ---
-# Form B and Form F.
+# Form B and Form F document support.

 *How do I use your Form B or F Service?*